sunfounder/arduino_starter_kit/docs/source/25_show_number.rst

         }
     }

 10. Your complete code should be as follows.
-You can now upload the code to the R3 board and open the Serial Monitor.
+You can now upload the code to the Arduino Uno R3 and open the Serial Monitor.
 Enter any number between 0 and 9 to see if the 7-segment display shows the corresponding number.

 .. code-block:: Arduino